 For your safety and to prevent possible damage to your vehicle, do not exceed the maximum load recommended by the vehicle manufacturer (GVWR).
-Although your Air Helper Springs are rated at a maximum inflation pressure of 100 P.S.I., this pressure may allow you to carry too great a load on some vehicles.
-Check your vehicle owner's manual for maximum loads listed for your vehicle.
+Although your Air Helper Springs are rated at a maximum inflation pressure of 100 psi, this pressure may allow you to carry too great a load on some vehicles.
+It is best to have your vehicle weighed once it is completely loaded and compare that weight to the maximum allowed.
+Check your vehicle owner's manual or data plate on driver's side door for maximum loads listed for your vehicle.